 William D. Herzog

-Dr. William D. Herzog is an Assistant Leader of the Advanced Materials and Microsystems Group.
+Dr. William D. Herzog is an associate leader of the Advanced Materials and Microsystems Group.
 His research emphasis is in the development of laser-based spectral sensors.

 More recently, he has been developing long-wave infrared–based spectroscopic systems.
 He developed a generalized, optical method to rapidly measure absorption in individual, micron-sized aerosol particles.
 This technique is being used to develop a new class of aerosol sensing instruments.
 He has also applied long-wave infrared spectroscopy to remote sensing.
 For this work, he has also been developing quantum cascade laser systems to form illuminators that enable active, long-wave infrared hyperspectral imaging.